 I’m sure at this point, you’re thinking, “What is a sieve good for and how do you use them properly?”
 Maybe you’ve never even considered the possibilities of how a sieve could positively affect whatever you’re doing in the kitchen.
 Not to worry!
 We’re here to help!

-We’ve put together this guide to sieves that not only give you some basic information but also informs you of the best sieves available on the market for 2019.
+We’ve put together this guide to sieves that not only give you some basic information but also informs you of the best sieves available on the market.
 We know that searching and seeking out the perfect item can become tedious.

 We’ve done the research and worked out the best products for you.
 Everything you need to know is laid out below in this detailed guide.
 Keep reading to get one step closer to finding your perfect sieve!

 Sieves are made with super small holes, with the intention of being able to sift small things through while also catching small items.
 Sieves are commonly referred to as sifters or strainers, but they are not to be confused with a full-sized colander.

 The sieve strains liquids, filtering out seeds or impurities and also works well for sifting dry ingredients such as flour.
 The sieve is designed with either a mesh formation or small perforated holes.

 Sieves are made in many varying shapes and sizes, with multiple functions.
 You can purchase sieves that are formed like baskets and fit into your sink, or you can purchase small handheld sieves.
 Some sieves are made to rest on pans or bowls, and some are made to use on their own.